Doolittle Raid & Sullivan Brothers | Traveling Back to Historic Arlington

-Jenn visited Arlington National Cemetery to honor two World War II legacies: General James Doolittle, who led the April 1942 Doolittle Raid; and the five Sullivan brothers of Waterloo, Iowa, who enlisted into the Navy together.
+Visit Arlington National Cemetery to honor two WWII legacies: General James Doolittle's daring April 1942 Raid and the five Sullivan brothers of Iowa who enlisted together in the Navy.

 00:00 Doolittle and the Sullivan brothers